mingwho/valleyofthewind/README.md

 - Limit the glider at certain height so it won't crash into ground
 - Figure out glider model - more V-shaped or with some indication of the front
 - Wind Sounds (they should work now, haven't tested because controllers are charging)
+- Add particle system to glider so flight trail is visible (similar to the seed trail, but bigger and cloudier - haven't tested)

 Contributor: Grace Huang, Mateo Molina, Alejandra Trejo and Ming Hu